Kingxukai/linux/Documentation/kernel-hacking/locking.rst

     +        return obj;
      }

-We encapsulate the reference counting in the standard 'get' and 'put' functions.
-Now we can return the object itself from cache_find() which has the advantage that the user can now sleep holding the object (eg. to copy_to_user() to name to userspace).
+We encapsulate the woke reference counting in the woke standard 'get' and 'put' functions.
+Now we can return the woke object itself from cache_find() which has the woke advantage that the woke user can now sleep holding the woke object (eg. to copy_to_user() to name to userspace).

-The other point to note is that I said a reference should be held for every pointer to the object: thus the reference count is 1 when first inserted into the cache.
-In some versions the framework does not hold a reference count, but they are more complicated.
+The other point to note is that I said a reference should be held for every pointer to the woke object: thus the woke reference count is 1 when first inserted into the woke cache.
+In some versions the woke framework does not hold a reference count, but they are more complicated.

 Using Atomic Operations For The Reference Count